alshoja/Income-Expense-Manager/README.md

-# Income Expence Manager
+# Income Expense Manager
-The Project is about income expence management with minumum  using Codeignitor,it is basicaly developed for a resturant but can be customized for purposes.
+The Project is about income expense management with minumum  using Codeignitor,it is basicaly developed for a resturant but can be customized for purposes.
 ## Getting Started

-Project is developed for a restuarant income expence management ,after developing the application some sort of problems occured in the client side so  am giving it as a opensource project customization pull requests are welcomed.
+Project is developed for a restuarant income expense management ,after developing the application some sort of problems occured in the client side so  am giving it as a opensource project customization pull requests are welcomed.

 ### Prerequisites